huj31415/gravity-sim/README.md

   - Spring (softbody approximation)
 - Conservation laws
   - Momentum, energy, charge
-  - Better implementation in velocity-verlet integration
+  - Better implementation in verlet integration
+    - Not currently working for collisions or rotating frame
 - Various draw options
   - Trace paths
   - Color based on speed or charge
   - Gravitational field visualization (VERY SLOW)
     - Can show the Lagrange points
+  - Electric potential visualization (Also very slow)
   - Center of mass indicator
   - Velocity, acceleration vectors
-  - etc.
+  - and many more
 - Presets and generators
   - Planets
   - Planets with moons